Pascal273/2nd-Project-Market-Analysis/README.md

    successfully saved.

 ## Notes
-- The program will create all files and folders automatically in the same program directory.
+- The program will create all files and folders automatically in the program directory.

 ## Technologies
 - Python version 3.9.5